-Join Drew Falkman for an in-depth discussion in this video Intro to Flex remoting, part of Flex 4.5 and PHP: Creating Data-Driven Applications.
+Join Drew Falkman for an in-depth discussion in this video Intro to Flex remoting, part of Creating Data-Driven Applications with Flex 4.5 and PHP.

 While HTTP Service is a handy and open-platform way for interacting with server-side data, when you're working with PHP, you have the option of a faster and better way: Action Message Format, or AMF.
 Instead of sending the data back and forth in XML or strings that need parsing, AMF is a binary format that speeds this serialization process and shrinks the packet size of the data traveling to and from the client.
 Let's rewind a little and take a look at the different ways you can access data in Flex.
 The HTTPService is typically going to get XML, or possibly JSON or text data, from some URL over the web.